-In the above example, Router in AS 1000 creates an vpnv4 neighborship with the router x.x.x.x (IP address).
-Vpnv4 address family is activated and send-community extended configuration knob is used to send RT (Route Target) community values between the MP-BGP neighbors.
+In the above example, the Router in AS 1000 creates a vpnv4 neighborship with the router x.x.x.x (IP address).
+Vpnv4 address family is activated and the send-community extended configuration knob is used to send RT (Route Target) community values between the MP-BGP neighbors.

-As I mentioned in the beginning, in order to enable MP-BGP, new AFI and SAFI are defined by IANA.
+As I mentioned in the beginning, in order to enable MP BGP, new AFI and SAFI are defined by IANA.
 Below are the SAFI values which are assigned by IANA.
-As you can see BGP really supports Multi Protocol thus today BGP not only used in the Internet but also on the Private WAN networks, and in the Datacenters as well.
+As you can see BGP really supports Multi-Protocol thus today BGP is not only used on the Internet but also on the Private WAN networks, and in the Datacenters as well.

 BGP SAFI VALUE – DESCRIPTION

 1 Network Layer Reachability Information used for unicast forwarding [RFC4760]

 2 Network Layer Reachability Information used for multicast forwarding [RFC4760]

 4 Network Layer Reachability Information (NLRI) with MPLS Labels [RFC3107]

 5 MCAST-VPN [RFC6514]

 6 Network Layer Reachability Information used for Dynamic Placement of Multi-Segment Pseudowires [RFC7267]

 66 BGP MDT SAFI [RFC6037]